ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 be any "establishment" message (like a TCP SYN), but the application can simply start sending or receiving.
-Therefore, when the Initiate action of a Transport Services API is called without Messages being handed over, it cannot be guaranteed that the Remote Endpoint will have any way to know about this, and hence a passive endpoint's ConnectionReceived event might not be called upon an active Initate endpoint's Inititate.
+Therefore, when the Initiate action of a Transport Services API is called without Messages being handed over, it cannot be guaranteed that the Remote Endpoint will have any way to know about this, and hence a passive endpoint's ConnectionReceived event might not be called until data is received.
 Instead, calling the ConnectionReceived event could be delayed until the first Message arrives.

 ## Handling connectionless protocols {#connectionless-racing}